RoquiaSalam/A-deep-learning-method-in-automatically-detecting-rainfall-induced-shallow-landslides/README.md

 This collection includes both code and sample data for an experiment.
 Using the files provided here, you can train a deep learning segmentation model specifically tailored for analyzing high-resolution landslide datasets obtained from PlanetScope imagery.
 Deep learning-based U-net model is used for detecting the rainfall-induced shallow landslides in a data-sparse context. image

 The model can be used to detect rainfall-induced shallow landslides in a similar geograpgic context.
+Anyone can use the data by providing the appropriate acknowledgement to:
+# Salam, R., Pla, F., Ahmed, B., & Painho, M. (2025).
+A Convolutional Neural Network-based approach for automatically detecting rainfall-induced shallow landslides in a data-sparse context.
+Natural Hazards Research, 5(1), 175-186.